Quick Answer

 Manual capacity: 3 new markets/year

-Opportunity cost of manual: $144M in foregone premium
+Opportunity cost of manual: $144M in foregone revenue

 When to use: Strategic investment discussions, board presentations, when speed-to-market matters.